-The Department of Labor (DOL) is submitting the Employment and Training Administration (ETA) sponsored information collection request (ICR) titled, “Benefit Appeals Report,” to the Office of Management and Budget (OMB) for review and approval for continued use, without change, in accordance with the Paperwork Reduction Act of 1995 (PRA), 44 U.S.C.
-3501 et seq.
+The Department of Labor (DOL) hereby announces the submission of the Employment and Training Administration (ETA) sponsored information collection request (ICR) titled, “Benefit Appeals Report,” to the Office of Management and Budget (OMB) for review and approval for continued use in accordance with the Paperwork Reduction Act of 1995 (Pub.
+L. 104-13, 44 U.S.C. chapter 35).

 FOR FURTHER INFORMATION CONTACT:

 This information collection is subject to the PRA.
-A Federal agency generally cannot conduct or sponsor a collection of information, and the public is generally not required to respond to an information collection, unless it is Start Printed Page 3409approved by the OMB under the PRA and displays a currently valid OMB Control Number.
-In addition, notwithstanding any other provisions of law, no person shall generally be subject to penalty for failing to comply with a collection of information that does not display a valid Control Number.
+A Federal agency generally cannot conduct or sponsor a collection of information, and the public is generally not required to respond to an information collection, unless it is currently approved by the OMB under the PRA and displays a currently valid OMB Control Number.
+In addition, notwithstanding any other provisions of law, no person shall generally be subject to penalty for failing to comply with a collection of information if the collection of information does not display a currently valid OMB control number.
 See 5 CFR 1320.5(a) and 1320.6.
-The DOL obtains OMB approval for this information collection under Control Number 1205-0175.
+The DOL obtains OMB approval for this information collection under OMB Control Number 1205-0172.
+The current OMB approval is scheduled to Start Printed Page 74088expire on November 30, 2010; however, it should be noted that information collections submitted to the OMB receive a month-to-month extension while they undergo review.
+For additional information, see the related notice published in the Federal Register on September 2, 2010 (75 FR 53983).

 Interested parties are encouraged to send comments to the OMB, Office of Information and Regulatory Affairs at the address shown in the ADDRESSES section within 30 days of publication of this notice in the Federal Register.
-In order to help ensure appropriate consideration, comments should mention OMB Control Number 1205-0172.
+In order to ensure the appropriate consideration, comments should reference OMB Control Number 1205-0172.
 The OMB is particularly interested in comments that:

 - Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;